You can play an essential role in a puppy's development.

 - You have adequate time to walk, train, and care for the puppy.

 - Any family pets are fully vaccinated, wormed, and are of a suitable temperament.

 - Maximum of one pet dog in the household, which must be desexed.

 - Household members who wish to be an active part of the puppy’s training agree to participate in a National Police Clearance.

 If you meet this criteria, you might be a perfect Puppy Raiser!

 For more information on Puppy Raising submit an expression of interest via our Puppy Raiser Enquiry form and one of our staff members will contact you with more information.

 - Only applicants who meet our eligibility criteria will be considered for the role.

 - All volunteers require a National Police Clearance before participating, and renewal checks every three years thereafter.
-This includes all members of the household over the age of 18.

 Register your interest to raise a puppy